redfast00/RCPU/README.md

 ## Pseudo-instructions

+These pseudo-instructions aren't real instructions, but are macros implemented in the assembler that can consist of multiple instructions.

 | Instruction                    | Description                                                                                                                                                                                                                                                                      |
 |--------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `SWP D, S`                     | Swaps the values in the source and destination registers.                                                                                                                                                                                                                        |